Bridging the Gap:

 Various private and public organisations fund projects and activities to support the necessary transitions due to climate change.
 The way calls are positioned most often does not address the needs of vulnerable groups.
 Still, when applicants do address the needs of specific groups that are at risk or more difficult to convince to be part of the transition, this is often considered a strength of these proposals as such proposals cover a specific need.

-This webinar, moderated by Nikos Zaharis (SEERC) will address the issue and look at:
+This webinar, moderated by Nikos Zaharis (director of SEERC) addresses the issue and looks at:

 Speakers